-Undergraduate students are required to participate in a BU Orientation course, NS101, which is accessible throughout the students' programs or the NSO with the Career Training Division.
-This course introduces students to the Canvas Learning Management Platform, describes outcomes-based education, highlights University policies and procedures, and provides student success strategies.
-For advising support, contact advising@bottega.edu at any time for questions, schedules for webinars, and any other support.
+Undergraduate students are required to participate in Bottega University's New Student Orientation course (NS101), which is accessible throughout a student's program.
+This course introduces students to the Canvas Learning Management Platform, highlights University policies and procedures, and provides student success strategies.